 If you plan to pay your kid for doing business work, make sure your retirement savings are squared away first.
 After all, you are in a higher tax bracket.
 Max out your solo 401k, SEP IRA, or Roth IRA first.
 You don’t want to risk your family’s financial security before your child has the ability to earn an independent living.

 Although I never had the privilege of contributing to a Roth IRA, I will make sure my children do.
 I’m excited to put my kids to work and teach them everything about online media and investing.
+My kids can hopefully learn how to become great investors as well with more practice.

 There is a risk that our kids could end up blowing all their Roth IRA money on useless things once they become adults.
 However, when you spend years working hard for your money, wasting money is harder to do.
 The more likely scenario is that our kids will want to figure out ways to make even more money.